Klite-edu/chat-bot/README.md

+#This is a Django Application that has been dockerized

-# This is the Run command
+## This is the Run command
-## run commnd : docker-compose up --build
+### run commnd : docker-compose up --build

+## This is Build Command
-make app command : docker build -t myapp .
+### make app command : docker build -t myapp .